modin-project/modin/docs/getting_started/using_modin/using_modin_cluster/using_modin_ray_cluster.rst

 Modin handles all of this seamlessly and transparently.

 .. note::
-   You can also use a Jupyter notebook, but you need to deploy a Jupyter server on the remote cluster head node and connect to it.
+   It is possible to use a Jupyter notebook, but you will have to deploy a Jupyter server on the remote cluster head node and connect to it.

 .. image:: ../../../img/modin_cluster.png